Carlo Maratta: Later years

-With a general decline in patronage around the beginning of the eighteenth century and largely due to the economic downturn, Maratta turned his hand to the restoration of paintings, including works by Raphael and Carracci.
+With a general decline in patronage around the beginning of the eighteenth century, largely due to the economic downturn, Maratta turned his hand to the restoration of paintings, including works by Raphael and Carracci.
 In 1702 Maratta was appointed Director of the Antiquities of Rome, and Pope Clement XI commissioned him to restore the frescoes in the Raphael Rooms.
 In 1700 he was again elected director of the Accademia di San Luca, a responsibility that was renewed in perpetuity in 1706, an unprecedented honour.

 Few works have been preserved from this period.
 Illness may have caused his output to diminish, and many works remain untraced.
 For such patrons as Cardinal Paolo Savelli, Prince Livio Odescalchi, Ferrante Capponi or the Marchese Nicolò Maria Pallavicini, Maratta executed mythological works, such as the Rape of Europa (Dublin, National Gallery of Ireland) and Venus, Ceres and Bacchus, known through drawings, as well as private devotional works.
 Distinguished by its ravishing colour is the Madonna of the Rosary (1695) for the Oratorio del Rosario di Santa Cita, Palermo.
 His designs of sculptures included figures of the Apostles for San Giovanni in Laterano (1701).
 In 2024, an electrician working in the Villa Farnesina in Rome discovered previously unknown frescoes by Maratta that can be dated back to the late 17th century.
 The forgotten works were in pristine condition and had been hidden for nearly two centuries.

 The Apparition of the Virgin to St. Andrea Corsini for the chapel of the Palazzo Corsini in Florence, the Virgin with Saints (1700–09) for the church of San Filippo Neri, Turin, commissioned by Emmanuel Philibert, Prince of Carignano, and the Baptism (1710) for the Certosa di San Martino in Naples are Maratta’s last works.
 Maratta continued to run his studio into old age even when he could no longer paint.
 He died in 1713 in Rome, and was buried there in Santa Maria degli Angeli.
 On his death, at the age of 88, Maratta received exceptional honours: his coffin was carried by members of the Accademia di San Luca and his funeral and burial were attended by all the members of the Accademia and of the Virtuosi al Pantheon.
 Maratta had many pupils, making him one of the strongest influences in Italian art of the early 18th century.